SerekKiri/Genevi/README.md

   </h1>
 </p>

-__Work in progress!__
+# :runner: Running application

-To run this app you need:
+### To run this app you need:
  - Node.js version ``8.0`` or higer

     ```
      node -v
     ```
-Running up:
+### Running up:
-- You need to install depedencies:
+- First what you need to install depedencies:
     ```
     npm install
     ```